andreisilviudragnea/solana-replay-history/README.md

 the [rocksdb.tar.zst](https://console.cloud.google.com/storage/browser/_details/mainnet-beta-ledger-europe-fr2/257034560/rocksdb.tar.zst)
 archive.

-## 2. Download the snapshot from Google Cloud Storage for the highest slot less than the tx slot
+## 3. Download the snapshot for the highest slot less than the tx slot from Google Cloud Storage

 The snapshot archive contains the state of all Solana accounts at a specific slot, but also the [bank state](https://solana.com/docs/terminology#bank-state).

-I recommend downloading from the endpoint closest to your machine.
-In my case, I am downloading from Europe endpoint, so my download speed is the best.

 If you check the [257034560](https://console.cloud.google.com/storage/browser/mainnet-beta-ledger-europe-fr2/257034560) bucket, you will see both a snapshot for